DAMAC International Close to Identifying Real Estate Investment Opportunities in Croatia

-Istria, Dalmatia and Dubrovnik are amongst the cities which DAMAC sees tremendous potential in and is targeting for investment opportunities, with projects that could be valued at hundreds of millions of Dollars, according to Wael Al Lawati, Senior Vice President of International Business Development at DAMAC, who was a panel speaker at the Croatian FDI Forum, REXPO 2017.
+Istria, Dalmatia and Dubrovnik are amongst the cities which DAMAC sees tremendous potential in and is targeting for property investment opportunities, with projects that could be valued at hundreds of millions of Dollars, according to Wael Al Lawati, Senior Vice President of International Business Development at Real Estate Company DAMAC, who was a panel speaker at the Croatian FDI Forum, REXPO 2017.
 During his visit, a number of locations were surveyed for feasibility as green-field opportunities across three regions.

 “Croatia has a lot to offer in terms of picturesque locations for residential communities as well as being an attractive holiday destination for tourists, presenting tremendous potential for hospitality projects,” said Al Lawati.
 “Istria’s close proximity to a number of countries such as Italy and Slovenia makes it easily accessible for holidaymakers travelling by car.
 Croatia’s geographical diversity makes the country very attractive to DAMAC as it opens up a lot of opportunities to plan a mix of projects.”